Spectropolarimetry of SN 2023ixf reveals both circumstellar material and helium core to be aspherical: Discussion Conclusions

 \section{Discussion \& Conclusions}

-In this paper, we present $R$-band imaging polarimetry and spectropolarimetry observations of the nearby Type II SN~2023ixf.
+In this paper, we present $R$-band imaging polarimetry and spectropolarimetry observations (and MOPTOP $B$, $V$, and $I$ data in \autoref{subsec:img}) of the nearby Type II SN~2023ixf.
 Our first imaging polarimetric data were taken +2.33 days after the explosion when flash features are present in the spectra and the light curve is rising to the peak, and the last data point was taken around the time when the photospheric phase ends and the fall from the plateau phase begins, i.e., +76.19 days.
 The first spectropolarimetric observation was done on +12.40 days and the last was taken on +31.57 days after the explosion.
-These data provide us with the following main takeaways: \begin{enumerate} \item During the initial phase (+2.33 days) we detect a polarization value of $0.89\% \pm 0.12\%$ and a $PA$ of 153.7\degr $\pm$ 1.9\degr, which is higher than our upper limit on the ISP ($p < 0.35\%$).
+These data provide us with the following main takeaways: \begin{enumerate} \item During the initial phase (+2.33 days) we detect an intrinsic polarization value of $1.02\% \pm 0.12\%$ and a $PA$ of 152\degr $\pm$ 14\degr.
 At this phase, there is also strong evidence of CSM interaction from spectroscopic and photometric data.
-Our detection of intrinsic polarization at this time confirms that the CSM is aspherical as suggested earlier by \citet{Smith_2023, Vasylyev_2023,Singh_2024_23ixfPol}, with a minimum axial ratio of 1.2:1 \citep{Hoflich_1991}. \item Our next data set starts at +12.40 days, which is close to the maximum in the light curve going to the photospheric phase.
-The continuum polarization ($\sim$0.45$\%$) is higher than the upper limit of ISP, and there is a rotation in $PA$ by $90\degr$ compared to the +2.33 phase.
+Our detection of intrinsic polarization at this time confirms that the CSM is aspherical as suggested earlier by \citet{Smith_2023, Vasylyev_2023,Singh_2024_23ixfPol,Ferrari_2024_23ixf_nebular,Fang_2024_23ixfNebular}. \item Our next data set starts at +12.40 days, which is close to the maximum in the light curve going to the photospheric phase.
+The intrinsic continuum polarization is ($\sim$0.26$ \pm 0.07\%$) and there is a rotation in $PA$ by $90\degr$ compared to the +2.33 phase.
 This could indicate that as the photosphere expands during the rise phase, it is constrained by the CSM and becomes elongated perpendicular to the initial axis in a ``pinched waist'' geometry.
-Polarization of $\sim$0.45$\%$ gives a minimum axial ratio of 1.1:1 at this stage \citep{Hoflich_1991}.
 After the peak at +12.40 days, the photosphere gradually engulfs the CSM and becomes more and more spherical, causing the continuum polarization to decrease toward the ISP value as the CSM is swept away.
 In addition, during the plateau phase, we see inverse P Cygni behavior in the H and He lines, and the $PA$ around these lines is consistent with the continuum $PA$.
-These inverse P Cygni profiles can be attributed to intervening remnant material that is obscuring our view from the emission region. \item At day +73.19 of our observations, when the light curve falls from the plateau, we measure an increase in polarization to $0.67\%\pm 0.06\%$ and an increase in $PA$ to $28.3 \pm 2.5 \degr$.
+These inverse P Cygni profiles can be attributed to intervening remnant material that is obscuring our view from the emission region. \item At day +73.19 of our observations, when the light curve falls from the plateau, we measure an increase in polarization to $0.45\%\pm 0.08\%$ and an increase in $PA$ to $22 \pm 10 \degr$.
 A similar jump in polarization during this phase has also been seen for other type II SNe in the literature.
 This jump can be explained in two different ways.
 First, the H envelope becomes optically thin and we see an aspherical He core.
 Alternatively, the optical depth of the scattering medium decreases to the point where single scattering is dominant, which in turn increases the polarization.
-We have a change in position angle during the fall from the plateau, and this could indicate that we are observing a scattering medium (possibly inner He core) that is not in the same orientation as the scattering medium producing light during the plateau phase. \item We also compare SN~2023ixf imaging polarimetry data in the $R$ band with other Type II SNe.
+We have a change in position angle during the fall from the plateau, and this could indicate that we are observing a scattering medium (possibly inner He core) that is not in the same orientation as the scattering medium producing light during the plateau phase. \item We also compare SN~2023ixf imaging polarimetry behavior in the $R$ band with other Type II SNe.
 We find that from the photospheric phase to the plateau falloff phase, SN~2023ixf behaves similarly to other type II SNe from the literature.
 However, the early high level of polarization during the rise phase has not been seen before for Type II SNe that are not Type IIn.

 \end{enumerate}